-License Suspension in Riverside & San Bernadino
+DUI License Suspension in Riverside

-Representation from a Trusted DUI Defense Attorney in Riverside
+Representation From a Trusted DUI Defense Attorney in Riverside

 Driver’s License Suspension in Riverside

 DMV sanctions can be as complicated as criminal penalties for license suspension.
 For example, suspension times vary according to whether it is a first-time DUI, an underage DUI, whether you have had multiple DUIs, or whether you refused chemical breath and blood tests.
 Whatever your particular circumstance, immediately upon your arrest for DUI, your California license will be confiscated by the police and you will be served with a notice indicating that you have 30 days of temporary driving privileges.
 In small print, the document tells you that you have the right to an administrative hearing to contest the suspension.

 This hearing will not be scheduled unless you or your attorney contacts the DMV within ten days after your arrest; failing to do so means that your license will be suspended in 30 days.
 For this reason, immediately contacting an attorney at the firm after your arrest is one of the smartest moves you can make!

 To schedule your free consultation, please contact a Riverside DUI license suspension attorney today.